 As for the caves, visiting the bookmarked ones didn’t work because we went into each one of them.

-They varied in size and a few were more ornate than the others.
+They varied in size .
+A few were more ornate than the others.

 “Life is a balance between movement and rest.”